 He arrived in France two years after the first Surrealist Manifesto, with a recommendation from Joan Miró.
 Dalí had dabbled in Dada, but its moment had ebbed, and his instincts lay at opposite poles from its politics, cynicism, and anti-esthetic.
 Where Dada had left things to chance or the everyday, he took things on himself.
 He also admired Giorgio di Chirico for the hyperrealism, the enigmas, the arbitrary shadows, and the sense of a stage set awaiting action.
 He stands far, however, from di Chirico's cosmopolitan settings and ghostly restraint.
 Dalí tears down the statues and the pillars, opens the landscape to a craggy infinity, and fills it with a tortured life.

 His first portraits have the bright colors, hard surfaces, full-frontal poses, and chilly emotions of early Miró.
-They look like Latin American art—perhaps Frida Kahlo without the self-presentation or the pain.
+They look like Latin American or Caribbean art—perhaps Frida Kahlo without the self-presentation or the pain.
 He is making painting that anyone can grasp, with everything on the surface.
 He does not so much stare down the viewer as invite others to share his fantasies.
 He puts himself first and foremost, but as the dominant fantasist.

 From there MoMA serves up a full career retrospective, but with a movie in every room.
 A year after Un Chien Andalou, Dalí and Buñuel expand to over an hour for L'Age d'Or.
 Its dark, proletarian love story sheds a curious light on his later dalliance with Fascism and his return to Franco's Spain.
 Perhaps his politics never worries all that much over mundane realities.
 After Buñuel, he imagines a few more projects, mostly unrealized.
 He never pulls off a full-length collaboration again.